 Matthew W. Callahan is an associate at Schiff Hardin LLP, in San Francisco, where he focuses on general litigation.
 Mr. Callahan earned his A.B. cum laude from Harvard University and his J.D. from New York University School of Law.

 Keith G. Chval is Founder of Protek International, Inc., in Willowbrook, and focuses on his practice on e-discovery, computer forensics, and investigations.
 Mr. Chval is an adjunct professor at The John Marshall Law School and a member of the FBI InfraGard Program.
 He was the first Chief of the High Tech Crimes Investigations Association, and the Association had a 100-percent conviction rate during his 7-year tenure as Chief.
 Mr. Chval received his B.S. from Indiana University and his J.D. from Chicago-Kent College of Law.

 Bradley L. Cohn is a Partner with Pattishall, McAuliffe, Newbury, Hilliard & Geraldson LLP, in Chicago, where he concentrates his practice in the field of trademarks, copyrights, unfair competition, right of publicity, and advertising and marketing law.
 Before entering private practice, Mr. Cohn served as law clerk to the Honorable Anne C. Conway, U.S. District Court for the Middle District of Florida.
 Mr. Cohn has served as an adjunct professor at DePaul University College of Law, teaching a seminar on trademark law and writing.
 He has also served as a Director of the Chicago Bar Association’s 9,000-member Young Lawyers Section and as a Past Chair of the Chicago Bar Association’s Professional Responsibility Committee and the Young Lawyers Section’s Intellectual Property Committee.
-He received his B.A. cum laude with distinction from Duke University and his J.D. cum laude from the University of Michigan Law School.
+He earned his B.A. cum laude with distinction from Duke University and his J.D. cum laude from the University of Michigan Law School.

 Jafon Fearson is an associate at Brinks, Gilson & Lione, in Chicago, where he concentrates his practice on patent and copyright litigation.
 Mr. Fearson is a member of the Federal Circuit, Chicago, and American Bar Associations.
 He received his B.S. from the University of Alabama at Birmingham and his J.D. from the University of Missouri-Columbia.